Ikbal-hand/Finance-System-BST/README.md

 ## 🔒 Copyright & Licensing

-© 2024 CV.
-Bangun Sejahtera & Loganes IT Team.
+© 2025 CV.
+BERKARYA SATU TUJUAN & Loganes IT Team.
 All rights reserved.

 This application is **Proprietary Software**.